-Everyone knows this one, but there's good reason for that.
+Everyone knows this one, but there's a good reason for that.
 "Pitiful" is a good, old-fashioned rock and roll jam.
-This song comes across strong on the CD, but is one of Blindside's most looked-forward-to songs for their shows.
+This song comes across strongly on the CD and is one of Blindside's most anticipated songs for their shows.
 One listen is all that's needed to sell this song.

 As I said before, Blindside's strength is their ability to be evocative, and "All of Us" is certainly that.
 With a great ascending chorus melody, this song even got a little radio play.
 This is the kind of song that makes you feel like your soul was just ripped open for the world to see.

-This is one of those obscure tracks deep in the album, but the quick drive of the verses blended with the mesmerizing chorus makes for an excellent song that was really a peek into Blindside's future direction, vis a vis The Great Depression.
+This is one of those obscure tracks deep in the album, but the quick tempo of the verses blended with the mesmerizing chorus makes for an excellent song that was really a peek into Blindside's future direction, vis-à-vis The Great Depression.

 This was the climax of the album that solidified Blindside's legacy.
 I remember listening to this CD, anticipating the last song, which is just a powerful, loud song with a cool second movement that continues the emotion found on the rest of the album.

 After a 5-year hiatus, Blindside returned with a new album and a return to the styles of Burning Fire and Silence.
 Bloodstained Hollywood Ending has another great hook and lets Christian show off the way he effortlessly shifts between singing and screaming.

 After listening to their first two albums, a song like "Roads" is a bit of a surprise, but what makes Blindside so great is their ability to write evocative music, fast or slow.
 This is a song that stands out on a standout album, which certainly earns it a place on this list.